 Document with revisions

 This is an ordinal paragraph.
+This is a new, inserted sentence.
 It has a ‘Calibri’ font 11 pt size and is left aligned.
+This sentence will be moved somewhere.
 It has a first line indent.
-Here is a sentence; it will be removed in edited version.
 Another sentence.
 One more.
-This sentence will be moved somewhere.
-This is a sample text for testing revisions in a MS Word.
+This is a sample text for testing revisions in Aspose.Words.

-This is another paragraph #2.
-It should be completely removed after applying revisions.

 This is a third paragraph #3.
 Its style should be changed.
 Now it has a green background and 12 pt font size, but after applying revisions it should have a yellow background and 11 pt font size.

 Image from above should be removed.

+This is a completely new paragraph, which was not present in the original version of a document.

 This is a final paragraph with a bottom horizontal line under it.